LearnersGuild/curriculum-app/modules/Party-Like-Its-ES2017/README.md

-# Party List Its ES2017
+# Party Like It's ES2017

 In this module we're going to cover what you need to know to use ES2017 features in both Node and the browser.